 Identifying legal guardianship and the rights of parents can reduce risk prior to treating a minor.

-Treatment of a child with parents involved in an acrimonious divorce can present a dentist with unique challenges.
+Treatment of a child with parents involved in an acrimonious divorce can present dental professionals with unique challenges.
 When only one parent accompanies a minor patient for dental care, the practice may not anticipate custody issues.
 Parental disputes may be revealed only after care has been rendered.
-For example, the other parent might demand a copy of the dental record, object to the care rendered, or refuse payment for services provided without his or her knowledge or consent.
+For example, the other parent might demand a copy of the dental record, object to the care rendered, or refuse payment because services were provided without prior knowledge or consent.

 A father presented with his five-year-old child and requested an evaluation to treat dental caries.
 The child had previously been evaluated by a dentist who recommended a treatment plan to include restoring teeth under IV sedation.
 The new dentist evaluated the child and advised that the restoration could be safely accomplished with oral sedation in two stages.
-Stage one was successfully completed and an appointment was made to complete stage two.
-In the interim, the dentist received a letter from an attorney who represented the mother of the child and requested a deposition with the dentist.
-Conflict between the parents resulted in a decision that treatment for the child’s remaining dental restorations and method of sedation would be determined judicially.
-Because of the hostility and aggression from the mother’s attorney, the dentist was reluctant to provide future care for the child.
+Stage one was successfully completed, and an appointment was made to complete stage two.
+In the interim, the dentist received a deposition request from an attorney who represented the child’s mother.
+The conflict between the parents resulted in a decision that treatment for the child’s remaining dental restorations and method of sedation would be determined by a judge.
+Because of the hostility and aggression from the mother and her attorney, the dentist was reluctant to provide future care for the child.

-A 10-year-old child had been under the care of an orthodontist for several years and was in the middle of the course of treatment with full orthodontic appliances.
-After several missed appointments and payments, the office manager called the patient’s home to discuss the issues with a parent.
+A 10-year-old child, who had been under the care of an orthodontist for several years, was in the middle of the course of treatment with full orthodontic appliances.
+After several missed appointments and payments, the office manager called the patient’s home to discuss the situation with a parent.
 The office manager was informed that the parents were in the process of a divorce and that the father was responsible for the bill.
-When the office manager called the father to request payment, the father responded that he would not pay for the orthodontic care.
-The subsequent options for the dental practice were to continue to provide care for the patient without payment, remove the orthodontic appliances prior to the completion of treatment, or risk that the patient would not return for treatment.
+When the office manager called the father, he refused to pay for the orthodontic care.
+Subsequently, the practice faced two risks for continuing care: (1) based on the history of missed appointments, the patient may not return, and (2) based on the history of nonpayment and the parents’ divorce, the practice may not be paid if the patient returned and care was continued.
+The orthodontist could continue to provide care knowing these risks or remove the orthodontic appliances before discontinuing care.

 An 11-year-old patient and her mother presented to the orthodontist with a complaint that the child’s teeth were crowded and crooked.
 The treatment plan was discussed with the mother, who signed the proposed plan during the visit.
-The orthodontist initiated phase one of the treatment, monitored, and managed the orthodontic appliances for several months.
-A surrogate care provider escorted the child to each office visit.
-As the development and eruption of the canine teeth progressed, it became necessary to extract the temporary canine teeth.
+The orthodontist initiated the first phase of the treatment and managed the orthodontic appliances for several months.
+A surrogate caregiver escorted the child to each office visit.
+As the development and eruption of the canine teeth progressed, it became necessary to extract the patient’s temporary canine teeth.
 The orthodontist discussed the extraction plan with the surrogate, and the practice called the patient’s mother, who provided permission for the extractions over the phone.
 Later, when the child’s permanent teeth had not yet appeared, her parents consulted with the orthodontist and expressed concern that the absence of canine teeth would negatively affect her appearance.
 The orthodontist explained that it might be a year before the teeth fully erupted.
 Upset by this response, the parents requested a copy of the dental record to present to their attorney.
-While preparing the record, the dentist realized that the surrogate care provider was the only person who had signed treatment consents.
-Further review of the dental record revealed that it did not contain documentation giving the surrogate the right to consent for treatment.
-A parental signature was limited to the treatment and financial plan.
+While preparing the record, the orthodontist realized that the surrogate caregiver was the only person who had signed treatment consents.
+Further review of the dental record revealed that it was also missing any documentation about the patient’s mother providing permission over the phone for the extractions.
+A parental signature was limited to the initial treatment and financial plan.

-These scenarios illustrate some of the situations that can be encountered when providing treatment to minor patients.
-Dentists need to understand the rights of parents and the complexities related to the legal consent of minor patients.
-Many risks can be mitigated through execution of a proper informed consent, and dentists should be familiar with consent laws in their state.
+These scenarios illustrate some of the situations that can arise when providing treatment to minor patients.
+Dental professionals should be familiar with the consent laws in their state, and they should understand the rights of parents and the complexities related to the legal consent of minor patients.

 Contact the Department of Patient Safety and Risk Management for guidance and assistance in addressing any patient safety or risk management concerns.